Civil Construction vs General Construction | Differences in Scope and Regulation

 General Construction Australia: Buildings and Built Environments

 General construction Australia generally refers to building related works, including commercial buildings, refurbishments, structural alterations and internal fitouts.
-These projects are usually contained within defined site boundaries and are driven by architectural, functional and occupancy requirements.
+Typical general construction Australia works include:

 • Structural modifications and remedial works